Accessibility Policy for DART, Maynooth, Cork and Northern Commuter

 - A Hub station is a manned location / a Non Hub station is an unmanned location

-- A Hub station may be contacted in advance to arrange assistance for all mobility impaired passengers, alternatively contact may be made through Iarnród Éireann customer care
+- A Hub station may be contacted in advance to arrange assistance for all mobility impaired passengers, alternatively contact can be made our Customer Care centre

 - In the event a mobility impaired passenger that requires assistance arrives at an Non-Hub location without advance contact, the displayed numbers of nearest Hub or Alternative may be contacted where the rail operative will arrange and travel to provide assistance